encoredev/encore/docs/how-to/entgo-orm.md

 <Callout type="info">

-Ent types cannot be used as parameter types or return types in Encore endpoints; they contain values that are not marshalable.
+ent types cannot be used as parameter types or return types in Encore endpoints; they contain values that are not marshalable.
 You must use your own struct and mirror the fields you want to send back to your users.

 </Callout>